Real-time Stock quotes, portfolio, LIVE TV and more.

 First time investors in Mutual Funds act in the face of imperfect information and often get overwhelmed by uncertainties characterizing the investment situation.
-But there’s more to Mutual Fund investing than market timing.
+But theres more to Mutual Fund investing than market timing.

 First things first..

-The popular thumb rule for asset allocation says that whatever the investor’s age, he should keep that percentage of his portfolio in debt instruments.
+The popular thumb rule for asset allocation says that whatever the investors age, he should keep that percentage of his portfolio in debt instruments.
 For example, if an investor is 25, he should have 25% of his investments in debt instruments and the rest in equity.
 However, in reality, different circumstances and financial position for each individual may require different allocation.
 Portfolio variable is another factor that one needs to understand to practice asset allocation.
 These are age, occupation, number of dependants in the family.
 Usually the younger you are, the more riskier the investments you can hold for getting superior returns.
-How to pick the right fund/s?
-Next, focus on selecting the right fund/s.
-The key is to select the fund/s based on their investment philosophy and consistency in terms of returns.
-To ensure you are selecting the right type of funds that are appropriate for your needs, consider following:

 |